Back To Search Results

 Prognosis

-The DSM-5 describes the course of agoraphobia as “persistent and chronic,” with complete remission being relatively rare except with treatment or intervention.[12]
-Rates of remission are reduced when the severity of agoraphobia is higher.
-The chance of a favorable prognosis is also reduced by the presence of comorbid anxiety disorders, depression, personality disorders, or substance use disorders.
+The DSM-5-TR characterizes the typical course of agoraphobia as "persistent and chronic," with complete remission being rare without treatment or intervention.[30]
+Rates of remission are lower in individuals with more severe agoraphobia.
+The likelihood of a favorable prognosis is further diminished when comorbid conditions such as anxiety disorders, depression, personality disorders, or substance use disorders are present.

 Complications

-Agoraphobia is also associated with an increased risk of developing comorbid major depressive disorder, persistent depressive disorder (dysthymia), and substance use disorders.
+The DSM-5-TR states that remission rates for agoraphobia without treatment are low (10%).
+In addition, it is also associated with an increased risk of developing comorbid conditions such as major depressive disorder, persistent depressive disorder, and substance use disorders.
+Additionally, individuals with agoraphobia are at a higher risk of experiencing suicidal thoughts or behaviors.

 Deterrence and Patient Education

-The prevention of agoraphobia would involve the mediation of significant risk factors.
-Appropriate strategies for its management include early identification of symptoms, prompt intervention, access to resources and mental health professionals, facilitation of open discussions with patients, and effective management with psychotherapy or pharmacotherapy.
+Effective management strategies for agoraphobia include early identification of symptoms, prompt intervention, access to resources and mental health professionals, open communication with patients, and appropriate treatment through psychotherapy or pharmacotherapy.

 Enhancing Healthcare Team Outcomes